 It is extremely important that a diabetic seek medical attention for any wound, no matter how small, as soon as possible, says Dr. Eric Marchant, Director of Doylestown Health's Center for Wound Healing and Hyperbaric Medicine.
 "Any wound can set off a cascade of issues that can ultimately lead to death.
 For diabetics, 80 percent of amputations are as a result from a wound or infection.
 There's a 45 percent mortality rate five years after amputation."

 Diabetic Foot Ulcers

 Of particular concern to people with diabetes is reduced blood flow to the feet.
 This can lead to nerve damage (called neuropathy) that can cause burning, tingling and pain in the foot, as well as loss of feeling.
 As a result, a diabetic can have an injury to the foot and not even know it—until an ulcer develops.
 An ulcer is a deep, open sore or break in the skin.
-According to the Cleveland Clinic, up to 10 percent of people with diabetes will develop a foot ulcer.
+According to the American Diabetes Association, your health care provider should see every ulcera deep open sore or break in the skin right away, even if it does not hurt.
 An ulcer is serious because it can quickly spread the infection to the muscle and bone— in worse cases requiring amputation (removal of the limb).